shivapbhusal/textpy/README.md

-# textpy
+# TextPy
+## Introduction
-TextPy is a Python package which helps in extracting the structural features from the text such as the frequency of the words, avearge length of sentences, average length of words, frequency of punctuations etc.
+TextPy is a Python package that helps in extracting contents such as words, sentences, dates, numbers, telephone, urls etc from a given text.

-# System Requirements
+## System Requirements
 You need a Python 2.7+ interpreter to run textpy

-# Platform Support:
+## Platform Support:
-Currently textpy is supported only in Linux and Mac.
-The windows version will be released soon.
+Currently, textpy is supported only in Linux and Mac.

-# Getting textpy
+## Getting TextPy
 Clone the repository from the link below:
 ```Bash
 git clone https://github.com/shivapbhusal/textpy.git